hdlugas/MZsearch/README.md

 Parameter descriptions are as follows:

 --query_data:
-  * LCMS case: 3-column CSV file of query mass spectrum/spectra to be identified.
+  * LC-MS case: 3-column CSV file of query mass spectrum/spectra to be identified.
 Each row should correspond to a single ion fragment of a mass spectrum, the left-most column should contain an identifier, the middle columns should correspond the mass:charge ratios, and the right-most column should contain the intensities.
-For example, if spectrum A has 3 ion fragments, then there would be three rows in this CSV file corresponding to spectrum A. Default: LCMS GNPS library.
+For example, if spectrum A has 3 ion fragments, then there would be three rows in this CSV file corresponding to spectrum A. Default: LC-MS GNPS library.
   * GCMS case: CSV file of query mass spectrum/spectra to be identified.
 Each row should correspond to a mass spectrum, the left-most column should contain an identifier, and each of the other columns contains the intensity with respect to a single mass/charge ratio.
 Default: GCMS NIST WebBook library

 --reference_data: same format CSV file as query_data except of reference library spectra.

 --similarity_measure: options are 'cosine', 'shannon', 'renyi', and 'tsallis'.

---spectrum_preprocessing_order: The LCMS spectrum preprocessing transformations and the order in which they are to be applied.
-Note that these transformations are applied prior to computing similarity scores.
-Format must be a string with 2-4 characters chosen from W, C, M, L representing weight-factor-transformation, cleaning (i.e. centroiding and noise removal), matching, and low-entropy transformation.
-For example, if \'WCM\' is passed, then each spectrum will undergo a weight factor transformation, then cleaning, and then matching.
+--spectrum_preprocessing_order: The spectrum preprocessing transformations and the order in which they are to be applied.
+These transformations are applied prior to computing similarity scores.
+Format must be a string with 2-6 (LC-MS) or 2-4 (GC-MS) characters chosen from F, N, W, C, M, L representing filtering, noise removal, weight-factor-transformation, centroiding, matching, and low-entropy tranformation, respectively.
+Matching (M) and centroiding (C) are applicable only to LC-MS data.
+For example, if \'WCM\' is passed, then each (LC-MS) spectrum will undergo a weight factor transformation, then cleaning, and then matching.
 Note that if an argument is passed, then \'M\' must be contained in the argument, since matching is a required preprocessing step in spectral library matching of LCMS data.
-Default: FCNMWL for LCMS and FNLW for GCMS.
+Default: FCNMWL for LC-MS and FNLW for GC-MS.

 --mz_min: Remove all peaks with mass/charge less than mz_min in each spectrum.
 Default = 0.